New! Announcing support for images

-Zamba Cloud makes it easier to handle large amounts of camera trap videos for research and conservation.
+Zamba Cloud makes it easier to handle large amounts of camera trap data for research and conservation.

-Zamba Cloud uses machine learning to automatically detect and classify animals in camera trap videos.
+Zamba Cloud uses machine learning to automatically detect and classify animals in camera trap videos or images.
 You can use Zamba Cloud to:

 All without writing a line of code!

 Zamba includes multiple state-of-the-art, pretrained machine learning models for different contexts.
-Each is publicly available and can be used to classify new videos.
+Each is publicly available and can be used to classify new videos/images.

-To generate new predictions, you'll upload videos and receive a spreadsheet telling you what species are most likely present in each video, allowing you to weed out false triggers and get straight to the videos of interest.
+To generate new predictions, you'll upload media files and receive a spreadsheet telling you what species are most likely present in each, allowing you to weed out false triggers and get straight to the files of interest.

-After creating an account, you can either upload videos directly or point Zamba Cloud to an FTP server where your videos are stored.
-Then, get back to your day while Zamba Cloud processes your videos.
+After creating an account, you can either upload media files directly or point Zamba Cloud to an FTP server where your files are stored.
+Then, get back to your day while Zamba Cloud processes your media.
 You'll get an email when it's done.
-Simply log back into your account and a spreadsheet with labels for each video will be waiting for you!
+Simply log back into your account and a spreadsheet with labels for each media file will be waiting for you!

-To train a model based on labeled videos
+To train a model based on labeled videos/images

-Users can upload additional labeled videos, and Zamba will train a new custom model.
+Users can upload additional labeled videos/images, and Zamba will train a new custom model.

-After creating an account, you'll upload a set of videos and their correct species labels.
-These will be used to improve the African species classification model, building on what the model has already learned from thousands of training videos.
+After creating an account, you'll upload a set of videos/images and their correct species labels.
+These will be used to improve the base classification model (African species model for videos, the Global species model for images), building on what the model has already learned from thousands of training examples.
 The model can even learn to predict entirely new species and new ecologies, no matter where they are!
 Then you can go do some birdwatching, and you'll receive an email when your new model is ready.
-Your specialized model will then be available to classify any videos you upload to Zamba Cloud!
+Your specialized model will then be available to classify any new media you upload to Zamba Cloud!

 Step by step instructionsZamba Cloud comes with a few official model options that are pretrained for different contexts.
 The table below summarizes their relative strengths.